AmyFong82/React-JS-interviewTips/React_interview_Questions_Answers.md

 4. What is JSX?
 JSX is a syntax extension to JS, it describes what the UI should look like.
 It produces React elements.

+5. What are virtual DOMS?
+React creates a virtual DOM in memory when the React app first renders.
+Then when the state of React elements changes, the virtual DOM also changes.
+Then the virtual DOM is compared with the actual DOM in the browser by some React library, e.g. ReactDOM.
+Only the parts that are different are updated to the actual DOM, versus reloading the whole HTML file.
+It speeds up the rendering of the pages significantly.